sparkletown/sparkle/README.md

 cd sparkle
 ```

-In the main `sparkle` folder, copy `.env.example` to a new file `.env.local`, and fill it with the appropriate details, most of which you can find in the Firebase dashboard.

-You can read more about the various `.env` files that you can use at: https://create-react-app.dev/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env
+### Step 2: Install Packages

 Install the platform dependencies with `npm`:

-(**Note:** `npm` v7+ is not supported, it will cause issues with our `package-lock.json`, and you may end up with the wrong dependency versions.
-Check your current npm version with `npm -v`.)
+**Important Note:** `npm` v7+ is not supported, it will cause issues with our `package-lock.json`, and you may end up with the wrong dependency versions.
+Check your current npm version with `npm -v`.

 ```bash
 npm install
 ```

+### Step 3: Connect with Firebase

+In the main `sparkle` folder, copy `.env.example` to a new file `.env.local`, and fill it with the appropriate details, most of which you can find in the Firebase dashboard.

+You can read more about the various `.env` files that you can use at: https://create-react-app.dev/docs/adding-custom-environment-variables#adding-development-environment-variables-in-env

+### Step 4: Start Your Engines

 Now you're ready to start the server! ✨